WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

 Now, let us introduces these three stages in the basic forward plus renderer.
 In our project, since we use Vulkan, we create three command buffers for each single step.

-1. Depth Pre-pass
+* Step 1: Depth Pre-pass

 We inplemented this step by creating a pipeline without fragment shader in Vulkan.
 This enables depth-write and depth test.

 ![](screenshots/depth.jpg)

-As the picture above shows, this will output a depth map.
-Which could be used as an input for light culling stage.
+As the picture above shows, this will output a depth map, which could be used as an input for light culling stage.

-2. Light Culling
+* Step 2: Light Culling

+light culling calculates a list of light indices overlapping a tile.
+In our project, the default tile size is 16 * 16.

+As we mentioned above, the depth map generated from the depth prepass stage is used to determine the minimum and maximum depth values within a tile, that is the minimum and maximum depths across the entire tile.

+It is noticable that in Vulkan, we add a compute shader for this stage between renderpass one (depth prepass) and renderpass two (final shading).

-3. Light Accumulation and Final Shading
+* Step 3: Light Accumulation and Final Shading

+Lastly, we created another renderpass for final shading, which accumulates all the lights in the light list we calculated for each tile, then we do the final shading based on the results.
+For loading more materials, we run the pipeline for each material group to enable the full scene of sponza.